 Over 18 months later, our new report, ‘Manufacturing after Brexit’, offers an updated take on where UK manufacturing stands after Brexit, looking at what has happened since our first report and at issues going forward.

-The eleventh hour signing of the Trade and Cooperation Agreement (TCA) at the end of 2020 was claimed by Boris Johnson to have avoided both tariff and non-tariff barriers.
+The eleventh-hour signing of the Trade and Cooperation Agreement (TCA) at the end of 2020 was claimed by Boris Johnson to have avoided both tariff and non-tariff barriers.
 The TCA certainly helped avoid a potentially very disruptive outcome in the form of no trade deal, and was welcomed by manufacturing.

 But non-tariff barriers have indeed returned, and in a big way.

 This is important, as the importance of manufacturing for the UK economy belies its relatively small size (10% of the UK economy).
-Manufacturing accounts for a disproportionate share of total exports (45%) and for 65% of private sector R&D spending.
+Manufacturing accounts for a disproportionate share of total exports (45%) and for 65% of private-sector R&D spending.
 Also, some services exist because they are closely tied to manufacturing.

 Nearly half of all goods imports and exports come from or go to the EU.
-Many UK manufactures had been highly dependent on previously frictionless trade with the EU to maintain efficient supply chains.
+Many UK manufacturers had been highly dependent on previously frictionless trade with the EU to maintain efficient supply chains.
 EU manufacturing workers have also often plugged key skills gaps, such as in engineering, in the UK.

 On the existing evidence, the end of the transition period has brought adverse impacts for UK manufacturing.
-In simple terms this is because the TCA does not fully replace the frictionless trade and market integration that existed before it.
+In simple terms, this is because the TCA does not fully replace the frictionless trade and market integration that existed before it.

 The main adverse effects have come on two fronts.
 First, in terms of administrative barriers to trade (such as customs formalities or proving rules-of-origin requirements), and their accompanying costs.
 Second, in terms of disruptions to labour flows, directly affecting some manufacturing sectors (such as food and drinks), while indirectly harming manufacturing by damaging service sectors (such as logistics) that support it.

-Regulatory divergence, the possibility of which was argued to a key benefit of Brexit, has thus far been very limited in scope.
+Regulatory divergence, the possibility of which was argued to be a key benefit of Brexit, has thus far been very limited in scope.
 However, some changes are already being proposed (such as in data protection), and there is the potential for them to cause trade disruptions in the future.
 But few manufacturers in sectors such as automotive, aerospace, pharmaceutical or chemicals see any benefit from regulatory divergence, but rather only additional costs.

 The adverse impacts of Brexit are for now mainly showing through reduced exports and imports with the EU (around 15% less for both, as compared to a no-Brexit scenario), and through some production disruptions.